oclint/oclint-docs/guide/xcode.rst

 Background
 ----------

 We always want to provide a great user experience for Mac and iOS developers who work largely with Xcode IDE.
 While we don't have a perfect solution yet, there are many smart approaches in the community.
-Here is one of them, originally posted in `this blog post <http://gavrix.wordpress.com/2013/02/28/integrating-oclint-in-xcode/>`_, for your reference, and hope to motivate more ideas.
+Here is one of them, originally posted in `this blog <http://gavrix.wordpress.com/2013/02/28/integrating-oclint-in-xcode/>`_.
+We hope to share it with more developers, and hope to motivate more ideas.

 The basic idea behind this approach is to bundle the ``xcodebuild``, ``oclint-xcodebuild``, and ``oclint-json-compilation-database`` together into one Xcode target.
 When developers ``build`` the project with this target, the script behinds it will capture the ``xcodebuild`` log, extract into ``compile_commands.json``, and start the analysis.
-The analysis is done, it formats the OCLint output to the one that Xcode can recognize and render the result inline.
+When the analysis is done, it formats the OCLint output to the one that Xcode can recognize and render the result inline.

 Setting up Target
 -----------------